LarsSkovslund/NuGet.Package.Builder/README.md

 MSBuild.exe mysolution.sln /p:PublishNuGetPackage=true;PublishApiKey={key};PublishSource=https://myget/F/MyFeed/
 ```

+### Generate Publish Cmd
+To generate a publishing cmd file set the MSBuild parameter `/p:GeneratePublishCommand=true`.
+This is useful when
+publishing is required to occur after all tests are passed.
+The cmd file is located in the same folder as the solution file with the following naming convention `publish_{project}.cmd`.

+If no source is specified, that is `package.builder.json -> Publish.Source` or `PublishSource` is not specified, then this value is required to be passed to the `cmd` file as the second parameter.

+If no ApiKey is specified, that is `package.builder.json -> Publish.ApiKey` or `PublishApiKey` is not specified, then this value is required to be passed to the `cmd` file as the first parameter.

 ## Build Server
 NuGet.Package.Builder is designed to run on a build server working well with Package Restore without any dependency to installed software.
 It uses `nuget.exe` under the cover to package and publish its packages.

 Override publish options from VSO or TFS build template
 ![VSO Build Process Template](docs/BuildProcessTemplate.PNG)

 ## package.builder.json
 ```